preetkhowaja/my_command_line_tool/README.md

-# my_command_line_tool
+## My Command Line Tool

-Python script that creates my command line tool using click
+This project contains a python script which uses click to create a command line tool.
+The tool emcrypts the inputted password